nextcloud/collectives/docs/content/administration/_index.md

 ## Public shares

-WebDAV access to public shares must be **enabled** for publically shared collectives to work.
-Please make sure that you enabled the admin option:
-"Allow users on this server to send shares to other servers (This option also enables WebDAV access to public shares)" under "Sharing -> Federated Cloud Sharing".
+WebDAV access to public shares must not be disabled (i.e it must be enabled) for publically shared collectives to work.
+Please make sure that the following admin option is enabled and not disabled: "Allow users on this server to send shares to other servers (This option also enables WebDAV access to public shares)" under "Sharing -> Federated Cloud Sharing".

 ## Configuration